 What are the physical consequences of these H-bonds?

 Variation in boiling points.

-Boiling point is the temperature at which the liquid boils and turns into vapour.
-It is thus the temperature, at which, the thermal energy(provided externally) overpowers the attractive forces, which hold the molecules together in liquid state and convert them to vapour.
-Greater the attractive force , more energy will be required to get the molecules apart , higher will be the BP.
+The boiling point is the temperature at which the liquid boils and turns into vapor.
+It is thus the temperature, at which, the thermal energy(provided externally) overpowers the attractive forces, which hold the molecules together in the liquid state and convert them to vapor.
+The greater the attractive force, the more energy will be required to get the molecules apart, higher will be the BP.